Skip to contentUS-IRAN PEACE DEAL REACHED ·Calculate yours →

 The Hormuz crisis affected your imports even if you don't trade with Iran.
 During the closure, higher bunker fuel costs meant carrier surcharges on all ocean shipments, petroleum-derived raw materials were more expensive at the factory level, and transit times from Asia to US East Coast were 10-15 days longer due to Cape of Good Hope rerouting.
 With the strait reopened on April 17, 2026, these cost pressures should begin easing — renegotiate freight rates with your forwarders, check war risk insurance for potential premium adjustments, and request updated FOB quotes on petroleum-derived goods.

 US import duties on goods from Iran are determined by multiple overlapping tariff authorities.
-The base layer is the Section 122 tariff at 10%, which applies to all countries and is set to expire around July 24, 2026.
+The base layer is the Section 122 tariff at 10%, which applies to most countries and is scheduled to sunset around July 24, 2026.
+(The Court of International Trade ruled this tariff unlawful in May 2026; it remains collected under a Federal Circuit stay while the government’s appeal proceeds.)
 Section 232 tariffs of 50% on steel and 50% on aluminum apply to metals imports, regardless of the Section 122 rate.

 To calculate the total duty on a specific import from Iran, use our tariff calculator or landed cost calculator for a complete estimate including Merchandise Processing Fee (MPF) and Harbor Maintenance Fee (HMF).
 You can also compare Iran rates with other countries to evaluate sourcing alternatives.